anezinis/anezinis/README.md

 <br>

-- 👋 Hi, I’m Cherry and I am a Software Developer
+* 👋 Hi, I’m Cherry and I am a Software Developer with an avid passion for creating problem-solving applications.

-- 💼 Currently working as a Freelancer.
+* 💼 Currently working as a Freelancer Web Developer.

 - Reach me at manosanez@gmail.com